panzerdp/dmitripavlutin.com/content/posts/144-return-await-promise/index.md

 Even without using the `await` keyword inside `divideWithoutAwait()`, the expression `await divideWithoutAwait()` inside the `run()` function still evaluates correctly to the `6 / 2` division as `3`!

-At this step, you have seen that using `return await promise` and `return promise` doesn't make a difference in use.
+At this step, you have seen that using `return await promise` and `return promise` don't differ.
+At least when dealing with successfully fulfilled promises.

 But let's search more!

 ## 2. Different behavior

-Now let's deliberately divide by `0` using the 2 approaches, and try to catch the rejected promise.
+Now let's take another approach, particularly try to work with rejected promises.
+To make the function `promisedDivision(n1, n2)` return a rejected promise let's set the second argument to `0`.

+Because `promisedDivision(n1, 0)` now would return rejected promises, let's also wrap the invocation into a `try {... } catch (error) {...}` &mdash; to see whether the rejected promise is caught.

-First, let's use again the `return await promisedDivision(5, 0)`:
+Ok, let's use `return await promisedDivision(5, 0)` expression with the `await` keyword:

 ```javascript{3}
 async function divideWithAwait() {